AmitNikhade/Face_eye_detection/README.md

-# Face_eye_detection
-Haarcascade Opencv face and eye detection
+face and eyes detection using OpenCV